How much cash do you have in your wallet right now?

 BUT accepting digital payments doesn’t come without a price.

-In fact, credit card processing can be the most costly business expense for a restaurant.
+In fact, mobile credit card processing can be the most costly business expense for a restaurant.
 That’s why it’s important to understand all your options before committing to a payment processing company – otherwise it might be “til debt do you part.”

 To help you understand this complex topic, we’re breaking down everything you need to know about payment processing for restaurants, including: